Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

 * Mac: He also had 192 minutes of operator-related downtime, costing the company $1,600.
 But unlike the others, **his biggest challenge was batch change, which led to 130 minutes (68%) of delay, costing a steep $1,083**.
 <br>

+>Takeaways!!!
+>
-> **The biggest issue across all four operators is machine adjustment.
+>> **The biggest issue across all four operators is machine adjustment.
 Charlie, Dee, and Dennis all lost the most time this way**.

-> **On the other hand, Mac is the exception as his main issue is with batch changeovers**, not adjustments.
+>> **On the other hand, Mac is the exception as his main issue is with batch changeovers**, not adjustments.

 <br>